slidevjs/slidev/docs/custom/directory-structure.md

 Conventions: `./style.css` | `./styles/index.{css,js,ts}`

 Files following this convention will be injected to the App root.
-If you need to import multiple css entries, you can create the following structure and managing the import order yourself.
+If you need to import multiple CSS entries, you can create the following structure and manage the import order yourself.

 ```bash
 your-slidev/